asimihsan/asim_ihsan_io/hugo/content/posts/healthy-breathing-with-a-smart-bulb/index.md

 Pause.
 Inhale as deeply as you can.
 Then exhale slowly and fully.
 Something as simple as a deep breath can reset a bad mood or offer a fresh perspective on a problem.
 Merely being present and breathing deeply is beneficial.
-Yet breathing in a specific way has suprising and proven benefits.
+Yet breathing in a specific way has surprising and proven benefits.

 Focus on your stomach and put one hand on your stomach.
 Keep your rib cage and chest fixed.
-Instead, imagine you can only breath in while moving your stomach outwards then inwards.
+Instead, imagine that you are only able to breathe in while moving your stomach outwards then inwards.
 Inhale as deeply as you can.
 Then exhale slowly and fully.
 Repeat 3 times.
 By moving only your stomach you are doing **diaphragmatic breathing**, i.e. **belly breating**.
 You may find it easier to do this lying down, but over time you can do this sitting upright.
 Diaphragmatic breathing is more efficient than breathing with you chest, lowers your heart rate, and lowers your blood pressure [^5].